 Different resources work for different types of learners, but for me it was things like Udemy, Youtube, blogs, a few books, and just messing around trying things.
 I think it’s really important to pick a project you are motivated to work on and just start attacking it piece by piece.
 Even if you don’t finish the project you’ll definitely learn a lot.

-How did you parlay the attention of Snapcrap into a job?
+How did you use the viral marketing campaign of Snapcrap to get a job?

 Shameless self promotion on LinkedIn and in job applications.
 The software engineering job market is so competitive you really need to stand out, especially without a traditional background.
 If you’ve done anything interesting at all, make sure the right people know about it.

 How has your life improved since becoming a professional programmer?

 I could probably write an entire book on how programming changes you as a person.
 I honestly feel like I’m a completely different person than I was 3 years ago.
 I have more patience, I have more confidence, I’m better at solving complex problems, I’m better off financially, etc. If I had to pick just one thing, it would be that I really feel like I have the ability to create things that can solve real problems.
 It’s amazing knowing you can build whatever you want without anyone else’s permission.

 What was your daily workload like as a software engineer at a fintech?

 Overall it was pretty manageable.
 Since I wasn’t at a startup there was less stress about the future of the company, so it was easier to have work life balance and not feel bad about it.
 I was surprised to learn how much time was spent doing things other than writing code (meetings, email, etc).
 Most engineers probably spend 50% of their time on actual coding.